ibm-cloud-docs/cephaas/host_view.md

-### Viewing a list of all hosts from the CLI
+### View a list of all hosts from the CLI
 {: #view-all-host-cli}

-Run this command to view the list summary information about all hosts:
+Run this command to view the list of summary information about all hosts.

 ```sh
 ibmcloud software-defined-storage hosts [--limit LIMIT] [--name NAME] --url string